Stopover hotels on the way South

 When traveling from The Netherlands to Mid-, Southern France or Spain, a stopover hotel comes in handy to break up the long drive.
 People swear by different options in driving to Southern France or Spain.
 Some people drive it in one take, others mostly drive at night (less traffic and kids are asleep).
 We usually opt to drive a small part on the first evening and the rest the next day, or when it’s Spain a second stopover hotel in the South of France.
 Here’s a list of hotels we’ve tested and liked.

 A stopover hotel is ideally located close to the highway you’re driving South on.
 They’re not that expensive, but clean.
 There are parking spaces available, they have wifi, 24 hour reception and have 3 person or family rooms when traveling with kids, or children are allowed in a 2 person room.
 All hotels on this blog fulfill these options, except for 2.
-I will tell later on why these are still good stopover hotels going South.
+I will tell later on why these are still good stopover hotels going South and perfect on road trips.

 Stopover hotels South: Belgium